fcelda/nsec5-draft/nsec5.md

     o4k89v.example.org.
 86400 IN RRSIG   NSEC5 16 3 86400 (
                 20170412024301 20170313024301 5137 example.org. zDNTSMQNlz/J)

-## No Data Example, Opt-Out In Effect
+## Delegation to Unisgned Opt-Out Zone Example

 \[Dimitris: This case separation reads kind of awkward.
-I would rather rename this section to Delegation to Unisgned Opt-out zone and the previous to simply No Data]
+I would rather rename this section to Delegation to Unisgned Opt-out zone and the previous to simply No Data] \[Sharon: I agree with this and made the change.
+Note that this section used to be called
+"No Data Example, Opt-Out In Effect" and the previous "No Data Example, Opt-Out Not In Effect".]

 \[Sharon: I took a pass over this but it really needs to be checked by someone who is "more dns" than I am.]